DannyArends/D-coding/README.md

     $ regression.exe

 Or when lazy just let the linker figure out which parts we need, unfortunately then the linker links all DLLs referenced from deps at Application startup.
-This is why src/core file are not allowed to load libraries, only code in src/plugins and src/gui files are allowed to include from the deps/ dir (and as such map external SO/DLL files).
+This is why src/core file are not allowed to load libraries, only src/plugins and src/gui files are allowed to include from the deps/ dir (and as such map external SO/DLL files).

     $ dmd -run cdc.d src/regression.d src/core src/plugins deps/